5/4/2018 By Agent Ken CobbBy Agent Ken Cobb

 I hope this information has been helpful to you in understanding what coverage you already have, along with what additional coverage you may optionally desire to add for your cargo or utility trailer.

 This post summarizes auto coverage under common Minnesota Personal Auto Policies only and only for non-commercial, personal use trailers.
-Coverage may vary in other situations.
+Coverage may vary for other policy or trailer types.
 You should read your policy carefully for a full understanding of its terms and conditions. *Coverage for trailers you are pulling under a Minnesota Personal Auto policy assumes that you are a Named Insured or the resident relative of the Named Insured on the policy.

 Ken Cobb is owner of Pine Country Insurance and has been active in the insurance industry for over 15 years.
 Meet Ken.